 Flex [training], the Certified Instructor is really spending their time in the classroom on the application, so they can practice some of those things maybe they don’t get to when they're teaching the term definitions.
 So we can practice our paraverbals more.
 We can practice our nonverbal communication and the verbal intervention skills.
 We have more activities that are provided so you can actually engage the class in more discussion and more practice,” explains Amy.

-Just how flexible is Flex?
+Just how flexible is it?

 training participants.
 But how flexible is it, really?
 Amy reassures.
 “It's actually very flexible.
 So just like with our classroom training, again, we have broken it down so that all the key concepts that they need to learn will be in that online portion, in that two to three hours.
 So if you need to spend more time on your physical skills or more time on the verbal interventions, you can build in that time.
 Because again, you're not really going through and repeating, here's the definition of this word, or here's how we use kinesics.
 They already come with that knowledge.”

-Along with giving Certified Instructors the flexibility to make their training as memorable as possible, Amy is quick to point out the impact of Flex to an organization’s bottom line.
+Along with giving Certified Instructors the flexibility to make their training as memorable as possible, Amy is quick to point out the impact of blended learning to an organization’s bottom line.
 “You really want to look at that online option because it really will be more cost effective for you.
 Things that don’t get put into training costs often are travel, time off the floor, things like even you have to feed them when they're in those training classes, and sometimes hotel accommodations.
 There's renting out space.
 There's a lot of things that come into play,” says Amy.

 As Director of Research and Development at CPI, Amy Acherman provides leadership oversight as well as hands-on effort to advance the creation of CPI training programs.
 A positive, creative professional with a passion to help develop others, she makes it her mission to implement creative solutions and strategies that meet the evolving needs of our customers.